 A Leeds-based social care company is growing its workforce and has opened new offices in Yeadon as part of its plans for expansion.

 Adjuvo Care & Support was established in May 2017.
-The company, set up by Mark Lovell and George Fielding, works in partnership with specialist social care developer Fairhome Group.
+The company, works in partnership with specialist social care developer Fairhome Group.

 Pudsey, Horsforth and Aireborough MP Stuart Andrew officially opened Adjuvo’s new offices on Henshaw Lane in Yeadon.

-Adjuvo Chief Executive Officer Mark Lovell says the move is part of its ambitious plans to develop a new model for the delivery of social care services in the city and beyond.
+Adjuvo Chief Executive Officer says the move is part of its ambitious plans to develop a new model for the delivery of social care services in the city and beyond.